Andreas-Menzel/Andreas-Menzel/README.md

 <br>

-- 🎓 I'm currently beginning my final university project [AutonomousDroneDeliverySystem](https://github.com/Andreas-Menzel/AutonomousDroneDeliverySystem) for my Bachelor Thesis at Technical University Munich
+- 🎓 I'm currently in the middle of my final university project [AutonomousDroneDeliverySystem](https://github.com/Andreas-Menzel/AutonomousDroneDeliverySystem) for my Bachelor Thesis at Technical University Munich.
+Check out all the related repositories (ADDS-\*) to see what I am up to!
-- 🔭 I’m currently working on [AutonomousDroneDeliverySystem](https://github.com/Andreas-Menzel/AutonomousDroneDeliverySystem)
+- 🔭 I’m currently working on [AutonomousDroneDeliverySystem](https://github.com/Andreas-Menzel/AutonomousDroneDeliverySystem), [ADDS-TrafficSystem-Central](https://github.com/Andreas-Menzel/ADDS-TrafficSystem-Central) and [ADDS-DJI-AndroidApp](https://github.com/Andreas-Menzel/ADDS-DJI-AndroidApp)
-- 🌱 I’m currently learning Python, ArduPilot, some things about electronics (drone hardware- & software setup)
+- 🌱 I’m currently learning Android App Development + Java + DJI MSDK, Python and some things about electronics (drone hardware- & software setup)
 - 📫 How to reach me: <a href="mailto:mail@andreas-menzel.com">mail@andreas-menzel.com</a>
 <!-- - 🤓 Future topics to exlore: Bash -->